nitrictech/docs/docs/reference/csharp/v0/storage/bucket-file-uploadurl.md

 ---
-title: bucket.file.geUploadUrl()
+title: csharp - bucket.file.geUploadUrl()
-description: Get a upload url for a file from a bucket.
+description: Reference for Nitric's csharp library - Get a upload url for a file from a bucket.
 ---

 Create a upload url for a file within a bucket.